 But here’s the thing about Wranglers: they’re addicting.
 Despite my eagerness to sell four years ago, I miss my truck constantly.
 In my weaker moments, I sift through used car sites in the hopes of finding a newer model at some absurd bargain.
 It is, of course, a pointless exercise; the moment I go for a test drive, I’ll simply rediscover the truck’s flaws.

 Jeep appears to be privy to my problem (and, no doubt, the problem for many Wrangler owners), because it’s promising that the all-new Wrangler JL is finally one you can live with.
 Better visibility, a smoother ride, advanced interior technology – it’s all part of the package.
 So says Jeep.

-To put these claims to the test, Digital Trends spent a week of the 2018 Jeep Wrangler Rubicon Unlimited (priced from $40,495 plus destination).
+To put these claims to the test, I spent a week with the 2018 Jeep Wrangler Rubicon Unlimited (priced from $40,495 plus destination).
 Few vehicles can challenge the Wrangler off-road, and even fewer stumble into the truck’s unique segment.
 The closest rivals include Toyota’s 4Runner TRD Pro, Jeep’s own Grand Cherokee Trailhawk, and the Land Rover Discovery.
 None of these SUVs can take off their tops (or fold their windshields), but if the new Wrangler isn’t any better on-road, that might not matter.